gregsaun/BearExxa-V2/doc/design_goals.md

 Using a single hotend allow us to optimize a lot of design's aspects like size, weight, filament path, etc. Supporting a single hotend means we can also have a more reliable testing and provide quality support.
 Finally, we choose E3D-Online Ltd. because their products have all the worldwide safety compliances, they provide a full ecosystem, they made deep research and engineering on how a hotend works and they have a professional support for their customers.

 #### Why don't you use the Bondtech IDGA gear?
 We are well aware of the IDGA benefits.
 We have actually talked about it with Bondtech several years ago when the Bondtech Prusa extruder was introduced and more recently for the development of the IDGA.
 We also thought to design our own gears as we see improvements but making a custom motor was already a big step.

-When we released the BearExxa V2 beta, the IDGA gear was unfortunately not available and so it's not supported yet.
+When we released the beta BearExxa V2, the IDGA gear was unfortunately not available and so it's not supported yet.
 We will make the final version compatible with BMG IDGA or OEM IDGA (we don't know which one is best yet).
 However, we can guarantee that even without the IDGA the print quality is a big step over BearExxa V1 and 602 pattern (moiré, wood grain. inconsistency) has been drastically reduced.